 This section is fan speculation based the dictionary entry for nu draar.
 Your preferred dialect might have different grammar rules.

 Introduction: The definition of nu draar contains this note: "Mandos use double negatives for emphasis."
 What exactly the original author had in mind for this grammar rule is unclear.
-These rules are intended to provide guidelines for what constitutes a negative word and how to use the double negative.
+Thus, these rules on this page are intended to take this information and provide better guidelines for what constitutes a negative word and how to use the double negative.
 They were constructed after an examination of over a dozen sample sentences and trying to keep the recommended rules as straightforward and consistent as possible across the most number of potential use cases.

-See here for designer's notes for the double-negative rules.
+See here for researcher's notes for the double-negative rules.